-There were no exceptions noted as a result of applying this procedure.
+There were no exceptions noted in the previous year; therefore, this procedure is not applicable.

 9) Payroll and Personnel

 A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.